SteffenCarlsen/TaskTray_Weekhelper/README.md

 1. Force update the week displayed in the trayicon
 2. Enter a weeknumber (Press enter) that will give you date of the monday in that week
+3. Enter a date (Format: DD-MM-YYYY) and press enter.
+You will get the week number back
+4. Click the "Start on boot"-button.
+If program is launched as administrator, the program will add itself to bootup

 ![Rightclick](./Images/Tasktray_rightclick.png)